MarcisGailitis/GCP---Associate-Cloud-Engineer/1 GCP Fundamentals - Core Infrastructure.md

 - Shared VPC to share a network with other GCP projects
 - VPC Peering to interconnect networks in GCP projects
 - Cloud Load Balancing:
-  - Single anycast IP address
+  - Single any-cast IP address
   - Traffic goes over the Google backbone from the closest point-of-presence to the user
   - Backends are selected based on load
   - Only healthy backends receive traffic